jasonfb/universal_track_manager/README.md

 # NOT YET IMPLEMENTED (COMING SOON!):
+- [ ] track the visit IP address, http referrer, user agent
+- [ ] track the UTMs and stash them in an assocition
+- [ ] invalidate the old visit when a new visit happens, evict it from the session
+- [ ] link the new visit to the old visit and carry forward the UTMs (SETTING??)
 - [ ] track viewport screensize
 - [ ] an optional long-cookie feature to drop a long-lived cookie into the visitor's browser that work separately from the Rails session
 - [ ] track gclid or other advirtising URL parameters passed on first landings, like UTMs